-Schedule Substance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 First Offense: Not less Cocaine 5 kilograms or First Offense: Not less than grams mixture than 5 yrs. and not more more mixture 10 yrs. and not more than IV Cocaine Base 28-279 3 life.
-If death or serious grams mixture serious bodily injury, or more mixture bodily injury, not less than Fentanyl 40-399 not less than 20 yrs. or 20 yrs. or more than life.
+Schedule Substance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 First Offense: Not less Cocaine 5 kilograms or First Offense: Not less than grams mixture than 5 yrs. and not more more mixture 10 yrs. and not more than IV Cocaine Base 28-279 2 life.
+If death or serious grams mixture serious bodily injury, or more mixture bodily injury, not less than Fentanyl 40-399 not less than 20 yrs. or • 20 yrs. or more than life.
 I grams mixture more than life.
-Fine of 9 Fine of not more than \$10 Fentanyl Analogue not more than million if an individual, \$50 I 10-99 grams mixture more mixture million if not an individual.
-Heroin 100-999 individual, \$25 million Heroin 1 kilogram or I grams mixture LSD if not an individual.
-Second Offense: Not less 1-9 grams mixture grams or more mixture than 20 yrs, and not more I Methamphetamine Second Offense: Not Methamphetamine than life.
+Fine of • Fine of not more than \$10 Fentanyl Analogue not more than million if an individual, \$50 I 10-99 grams mixture more mixture million if not an individual.
+Heroin 100-999 individual, \$25 million Heroin 1 kilogram or I grams mixture LSD if not an individual. more mixture LSD10 1-9 grams mixture grams or more mixture 3 / I Methamphetamine Second Offense: Not Methamphetamine than life.
 If death or serious 5-49 grams pure or less than 10 yrs. and not 50 grams or more pure bodily injury, life II 50-499 grams more than life.
 If death or 500 grams or imprisonment.
 Fine of not mixture PC 10-99 or serious bodily more mixture PCP more than \$20 million if an grams pure or 100 - injury, life 100 grams or more individual, \$75 million if 999 grams Mixture. imprisonment.
 Fine of pure or 1 kilogram or not an individual.
-II not more than \$8 more mixture.
-A 14 D 1 000 million if an individual, 2 or More Prior Offenses: \$50 million if not an Life imprisonment.
+II not more than \$8 more mixture. million if an individual, 2 or More Prior Offenses: \$50 million if not an Life imprisonment.
 Fine of individual. not more than \$20 million if an individual, \$75 million if not an individual.